nanlabs/.github/profile/README.md

 ## Sponsored External Projects

-We proudly sponsor the following project:
+We proudly sponsor the following projects:

 - **[create-awesome-node-app](https://github.com/Create-Node-App/create-node-app):** A powerful tool to scaffold your application.
 Choose from different templates and extensions for web apps, web extensions, monorepos, and more! 🌐

+- **[recoil-devtools](https://github.com/ulises-jeremias/recoil-devtools):** Supercharge your Recoil development workflow (or any other state management architecture) with these developer tools.
+Simplify state change management like never before! 🔍

 Join us in celebrating the spirit of Hacktoberfest by contributing to our open-source projects.
 Your contributions make a difference! 🙌